nipunmanral/Cross-Domain-Image-Translation-Using-CycleGAN/README.md

 * discriminatorB.h5 - 10.5MB

 ## Testing
 Once the model is trained, the model file should be in the same folder as the test script with the name: *generatorAToB.h5* and *generatorBToA.h5*.
 The test data should be in *--data_dir* parameter in the folder structure as described above.
-Using the *--batch_size* flag, you can specify home many test images should get modified.
+Using the *--batchSize* flag, you can specify home many test images should get modified.

 You can test the model by running: